pablo-jurado/week_10_lecture_1_exercises/answers.md

 ```

 #### (4) When would it be necessary to store the value of this in a variable?
+If we want 'this' to refer to the outer function invocation context.
+The value needs to be stored into a variable in the scope of the inner function.

 #### (5) Describe the difference between function scoping and block scoping.
+if we create a variable inside of a function (function scope) we can not access that variable if we are outside of that function,
+but if we create a variable inside of a if statement or a for loop (block scope) we can access that variable from outside the scope.

 #### (6) In this example, why does logging 'hoistedVar' return 'undefined'?
+This is because only the declaration (var hoistedVar) is hoisted to the top, not the initialization (= "Hoist me!").
 ```
 function hoistingExample() {
   console.log(hoistedVar);